conduktor/testing-docs-archive/docs/features/building-tests/test-checks/accessing-kafka-message-data/index.md

 # Accessing Kafka message data

-When you produce or consume records from Kafka you may need to **access the data for checks**.&#x20;
+When you produce or consume records from Kafka you may need to **access the data for checks**.

 :::info
 Looking for how to access the **previous** task data ?
-Here is the [documentation ](/platform/testing/features/building-tests/chaining-tasks#accessing-the-output)
+Here is the [documentation](/features/building-tests/chaining-tasks#accessing-the-output).
 :::

 For example: